simsoba-research/simsoba-research.github.io/_pages/about.md

 - **M.Sc. in Mathematics (Statistics)**, PAUSTI — African Union Scholar
 - **B.Sc. in Mathematics and Statistics**, Université de Kara

-My training in **mathematical statistics** strongly informs my approach to machine learning, particularly in the design and analysis of robust learning algorithms.
+My background in **mathematical statistics** strongly informs my approach to robust learning and model analysis.

 ---

-I am particularly interested in collaborations that bridge **theoretical foundations and applied AI**, especially in **scientific forecasting, public health, and robust deep learning systems**.
+I am interested in collaborations at the intersection of **theory and applied AI**, particularly in **scientific forecasting, public health, and robust deep learning**.

 ---